0

 One intriguing detail in the roadmap is a deliberately blurred or obscured segment for February 2026, hinting at a surprise event or reveal.
 The rest of the timeline makes it clear that March is slated for Season 12, with April reserved for the massive Lord of Hatred release.

-Diablo 4 Season 12 Release Date (Start & End Date)
+Diablo 4 Season 12 Release Date (Start Date & Time)

 Diablo 4 Season 12 Leaks: New Content To Expect